 He was described by college professors as "a satirist of humanity's dark side.".

 He mainly brings this up when people ask him to write bios about himself.

-Aimee Chenal was born a clown and she will die a clown...her first gig was Halloween 1988 when her Mother dressed her from head toe in white make up, black eyeliner, red lips, red nose and the most colorful patchwork clown suit you ever saw.
+Aimee Chenal was born a clown and she will die a clown.
+H...her first gig was Halloween 1988 when her Mother dressed her from head to toe in white makeupmake up, black eyeliner, red lips, red nose, and the most colorful patchwork clown suit you ever saw.

-Starring in several quirky film and tv projects Aimee decided to see if she could start her own clown posse back home in WI where she lives now and has her own Indie Company Buttercream Productions.
+After starring in several quirky film and tv projects, Aimee went back home to WI to start her own clown posse.decided to see if she could start her own clown posse back home in WI where she lives now.
+She now and has her own indie company, Indie Company Buttercream Productions.